How to start and manage a Registered Disability Savings Plan in British Columbia

 Social Insurance Number

-A Social Insurance Number (SIN) is a number that you need if you want to work or get other benefits.
+A Social Insurance Number (SIN) is a number that you need if you want to work or receive other benefits.
 You will need a SIN to file your tax returns and to apply for the Disability Tax Credit, which is also needed to open an RDSP.

 Your bank or credit union will require photo identification when you are ready to open your RDSP.
 If you don’t already have a photo ID (like a driver’s licence), the BC Services Card has a photo option—and there’s no fee.